 Anti-bullying Coordinator - The Superintendent will ensure an individual at each school is designated to serve as the anti-bullying coordinator.
 All anti-bullying coordinators will be teacher-level or above and a list of coordinators will be kept on file at the District administration office and updated annually.
 Additionally, a District anti-bullying coordinator will be designated.
+The District Anti-Bullying Coordinator is the District Compliance Officer, which is Assistant Superintendent of Human Resources.
 The building anti-bullying coordinators are as follows:

-Dogwood Elementary - Laura Gonzalez, Principal
+Dogwood Elementary - Kathleen Bahan, Principal